-You’ve just come home from an amazing overseas holiday with a suitcase full of souvenirs and a camera full of memories.
-But do you also have a pocket full of leftover foreign currency that is useless to you now that you’re home?
+You’ve just come home from an amazing overseas holiday, with a suitcase full of souvenirs, and a camera full of memories.
+But you also have a pocket full of foreign cash that’s useless to you now you’re home.

 So if you can’t sell those pesky coins back to us, what can you do with them?
 You could put them to good use and donate them to a charity.